 - Scholarship Application

-Complete the Scholarship application on the United Applicant Portal.
-New students can apply during the admissions application process on the portal.
+Contact [email protected] to learn about available scholarships.
 Continuing students will be notified each year when the scholarship application for the upcoming academic year is available.

 - Award decisions will be made by the Student Aid Committee.

 - Communication regarding scholarship awards will be sent via United email.